 In order to generate Video Previews, watch the videos on the page.
 This will trigger Video Preview generation on Hola Spark servers.
 Wait a few minutes, then refresh the page and try again.

-Hola Spark Video Previews work out of the box.
+Hola Spark Video Previews work out of the box for links to video articles or files.
 No additional configuration is required.
 Videos are selected as follows:

 video.mp4is the URL of the video inside the linked article that will be used to generate the preview.

 You can disable Video Previews on specific videos by adding the following attribute to your HTML tag as follows: